11 years of unprecedented restoration works

-Restoration of the exterior of St.Andrew’s Church
+Restoration of the exterior of St.Andrew’s Church in Kyiv

 Amazing efforts were made by restorers with returning to the church the original colors of the walls.
 There were discovered 13 layers of later centuries of paint that covered the original authentic surface.

 The restorers did an impressive work of literally “digging” through these 13 layers using scalpels.
 In such a way, returning the original color of the walls that were painted according to the project of Rastrelli.